Watch Angelica’s most recent TEDx talk, titled: Charango and Tchaikovsky: the intersection of communities and cultures

-Angelica Durrell, Founder and Executive Director, is an Ecuadorian-born violinist, educator and social entrepreneur.
+Angelica Durrell is an Ecuadorian-born violinist, educator and social entrepreneur.
+She is the Founder and Executive Director of INTEMPO, an intercultural organization that strives to make classical music and native instruments relevant, accessible and inclusive through innovative youth development and community engagement programs.
 She began her musical studies at the National Conservatory of Music in Quito at age six, continuing them in the Norwalk Public Schools under the direction of her father, David Durrell.
-She was concertmaster of the Norwalk Youth Symphony and first violinist at the Chamber Music Institute for Young Musicians, in Stamford, CT.

 She was a faculty member of the Chamber Music Institute for Young Musicians in Connecticut.
 In 2010, she co-founded a pilot strings project at the Hall Neighborhood House in Bridgeport, Connecticut, where she taught violin, and then went on to work with the Hartford Symphony Orchestra.